SUMMARY OF CHANGES

 TAX ON OVERTIME:

-Workers can deduct up to $12,500 in qualified overtime compensation ($25,000 for joint filers) from their federal income taxes.
+Workers can deduct up to $12,500 (for those filing single, head-of-household or married filing separate) in qualified overtime compensation ($25,000 for joint filers) from their federal income taxes.

 This deduction phases out for individuals with modified adjusted gross income over $150,000 ($300,000 for joint filers).
 Federal payroll taxes (Social Security and Medicare) and state and local taxes (if applicable) still apply to overtime pay.
 Only Federal tax withholding applies.